 Primary hyperhidrosis is the most common type and is the one described above.
 It’s essentially an over-reaction type of sweating.
 There is no underlying medical condition and it often runs in families.
 Primary hyperhidrosis is more focal and tends to affect the hands (palmar hyperhidrosis), the feet (plantar hyperhidrosis) or the armpits (axillary hyperhidrosis).

 Secondary hyperhidrosis is rare.
 It means hyperhidrosis that is due to an underlying cause (medical condition).
-This is more likely to cause generalised excessive sweating all over the body, rather than just isolated to e.g. the armpits, face, hands or feet.
+This is more likely to cause generalised excessive sweating all over the body rather than being isolated to one area.

 Some underlying conditions that may cause secondary hyperhidrosis include: